IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2024-05-07-the-green-card-conundrum.markdown

 ---

 ## What's going on?
 Over a million people are in a "temporary resident" status queue.
 Primarily from India and China, these people need to constantly worry about needing to leave the country for years (decades).
-This can be worrisome for the "host" country.
-The queue only grows year-over-year.
+This can be worrisome for the United States as this prevents full integration and can adversely impact the economical and technological boost full integration would provide.

 ## What should be done about it?
 Ideally, legislation needs to be passed to remove or reduce a per-country limit.
 Some form of this has been getting introduced into Congress and getting stuck there since 2007!
 [Wiki](https://en.wikipedia.org/wiki/Fairness_for_High_Skilled_Immigrants_Act)